Ismael Díaz (footballer, born 1997)

-Ismael Díaz de León (born 12 May 1997) is a Panamanian professional footballer who plays as a left winger for Universidad Catolica and the Panama national team.
+Ismael Díaz de León (born 12 May 1997) is a Panamanian professional footballer who plays as a left winger for Liga MX club León and the Panama national team.

 Club career

 Born in Panama City, Díaz made his professional debut for Tauro on 2 September 2012 against Alianza, aged just 15 years and 2 months.
 He had a trial with Dutch club PSV Eindhoven in summer 2014.
 In August 2015, he joined Portuguese club FC Porto on a loan.
 On 2017 the loan ended due to FC Porto order.

 On 31 August 2019, Díaz joined Académico Viseu.
 He left the club at the end of the year and returned to Tauro in January 2020.

-C.D.
-Universidad Católica del Ecuador
+On 6 January 2022, Ecuadorian Serie A club Universidad Católica, announced the signing of Ismael Díaz, in time for the start of the 2022 Ecuadorian Serie A season, as well as the 2022 Copa Libertadores.
+Díaz had made an immediate impact during his first two weeks at the club, scoring 2 league goals in his first 2 matches, which earned him being selected "Best Player of Matchday 1 of Serie A".
+Díaz then scored 2 more goals in the second stage of the Libertadores Cup group stage qualifiers, helping La Católica to a 3–1 aggregate win over Bolivian side Club Bolívar.

-On January 6, 2022, Ecuadorian 1st Division club Universidad Católica, announced the signing of Ismael Diaz, in time for the start of the 2022 Ecuadorian Serie A season, as well as the 2022 Copa Libertadores.
-Diaz had made an immediate impact during his first two weeks at the club, scoring 2 league goals in his first 2 matches, which earned him being selected 'Best player of Matchday 1' of Serie A, and a further 2 goals in the second stage of the Libertadores Cup group stage qualifiers, helping La Católica to a 3-1 aggregate win over Bolivian club Club Bolívar.
+On 25 July 2025, Díaz joined Mexican club León.